Fieldtree: Cover fieldtree

 A cover fieldtree (also known as a loose quadtree or loose octree) is a type of fieldtree where the fields in each level are expanded so that they overlap.
 The centers of the fields remain in the same place as they would be in a quadtree.

 The amount that the fields overlap is described by the expansion factor p, which must be a positive real number.
 The width of each field can be found using (1 + p) × d_{c} (where d_{c} is the distance between the centers of adjacent fields (Note: This is equal to the width that the fields would have if they were just touching.)).
 A typical value for p is 1, which results in the fields being twice as wide as they would be in a quadtree.
 The overlap between adjacent fields ensures that any object of width p × d_{c} can be stored in a given level.
 In the case of p = 1, an object never needs to be stored more than one level up from the smallest level that could contain it, improving the efficiency of operations on the fieldtree.

 A cover fieldtree is so called because the fields at each level cover the space but, unlike with a partition fieldtree, there is some overlap (meaning that it cannot be considered a partition).

+Importance attribute

+Each object in a field tree may have an "importance" attribute attached to it that indicates the lowest level where the object may be stored.
+This allows insertion and querying to be optimized by not checking levels that are too low for that object if the object's importance is known.